SUKETAKAYA TAKASUKE IV

 Suketakaya Takasuke IV was the worthy heir of his father Sawamura Sôjûrô V, excelling in wagotoshi, wajitsu or onnagata roles.
 He shared the stage with the Meiji giants Ichikawa Danjûrô IX and Onoe Kikugorô V. He posthumously received the name of Sawamura Sôjûrô VI.

-The actor Suketakaya Takasuke IV playing the role of the Princess Chûjô in the drama "Chûjô Hime Taema Engi", which was staged in March 1884 in Tôkyô at the Harukiza (print made by Toyohara Kunichika)
+The actor Suketakaya Takasuke IV playing the role of the Princess Chûjô in the drama "Chûjô Hime Taima Engi", which was staged in March 1884 in Tôkyô at the Harukiza (print made by Toyohara Kunichika)

 Prints & Illustrations